DinhNgocThuyVy/markdown-resume/src/index.md

 ## Co-supervising and teaching

-1. Internal training for the CHIANTI group on the use of the PMF method (201- 10h
+### Co-supervising
 1. Vincent Soubeyrou.
 Student in Master 2 in Atmospheric Pollution, Climate Change, Health Impacts, Renewable Energies, Université Cote d'Azur.
 Working on long-term geochemical (2012-2022) evolution at the OPE, a rural site in France (internship from February to July 2023).

 1. Appere Dennis.
-Student in Master 2 in , Université Grenoble Alpes.
+Student in Master 2 in Earth and environmental sciences, Université Grenoble Alpes.
 Working on long-term geochemical (2012-2023) evolution at the OPE, a rural site in France (internship from February to July 2024).

+1. Ludovic Farnier.
+Student in Master 2 in Earth and environmental sciences, Université Grenoble Alpes.
+Working on (internship from February to July 2025).

+### Teaching

+1. Internal training for the CHIANTI group on the use of the PMF method - 10h

+1. Master 1, Earth and environmental sciences, Université Grenoble Alpes.
+Variability of climate and environment, 2022-2024 (12h)

+1. Master 1, Earth and environmental sciences, Université Grenoble Alpes.
+Modelling of processes in the atmosphere, 2022-2024 (30h)